dbt-labs/docs.getdbt.com/website/docs/docs/cloud/connect-data-platform/connect-redshift-postgresql-alloydb.md

 Tunnel failures usually happen because:

-- The SSH service stops if there's no activity for too long.
+- The SSH daemon times out if it's idle for too long.
 - The Load Balancer cuts off the connection if it's idle.
 - dbt Cloud tries to keep the connection alive by checking in every 30 seconds, and the system will end the connection if there's no response from the SSH service after 300 seconds.
 This helps avoid drops due to inactivity unless the Load Balancer's timeout is less than 30 seconds.